haiwera-silk-cd/magento-devdocs/guides/v2.1/frontend-dev-guide/themes/favicon.md

 Magento provides a default 16px x 16px {% glossarytooltip d3f31654-a00f-498e-b41e-5ee1052c159b %}favicon{% endglossarytooltip %} that you can override by uploading a custom icon in the Magento Admin, or by adding it manually in a specific location in a {% glossarytooltip d2093e4a-2b71-48a3-99b7-b32af7158019 %}主题{% endglossarytooltip %} directory.
 If both favicons exist, the one you uploaded in the {% glossarytooltip 29ddb393-ca22-4df9-a8d4-0024d75739b1 %}Admin{% endglossarytooltip %} takes precedence.

-If you want to have favicons of different sizes, you need to add them manually in the file system and define in {% glossarytooltip 73ab5daa-5857-4039-97df-11269b626134 %}layout{% endglossarytooltip %}.
+If you want to have favicons of different sizes, you need to add them manually in the file system and define in {% glossarytooltip 73ab5daa-5857-4039-97df-11269b626134 %}布局{% endglossarytooltip %}.

 Magento supports the following file types for favicon: `.ico`, `.png`, `.gif`, `.jpg`, `.jpeg`, `.apng`, `.svg`.
 Not all browsers support all these formats.
 The most widely supported file format to use for a favicon is `.ico`.